housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 ## Frequency
 The frequency range to equalize.

-Use the minimum frequency to prevent the algorithm from correcting low frequencies beyond the capabilities of the audio system, ex: trying to boost at 20 Hz when the audio system can barely produce 40 Hz at -6 dBFS.
-Doing so will lead to distortion and possibly audio system damage.
+Adjust the frequency range to match the capabilties of your audio system.
+Attempting to correct beyond its capabilities will lead to distortion and possibly audio system damage.
+For example, if your system is -10 dB below the target curve at 40 Hz, it is unlikely a 10 dB boost will improve the bass without distortion (+10 dB is 10x the power).

-The maximum frequency can be used to avoid wasting filters on high frequency issues that may not be audible.
+Lower the maximum frequency to avoid wasting filters on issues that may not be audible.
+This also helps Equalize Tool focus on the lower frequencies, where room correction has the largest benefit.

 ## Max gain
 The maximum gain range filters (absolute gain).